Nursing the Elderly

 Walter waits to be taken home after a visit to LIFE Center.

-Walter visits the Center twice a week to exercise, socialise and get medical check-ups.
-If it was not for these visits, he'd spend most of the time at home watching TV.
+Walter visits LIFE Center twice a week to exercise, socialise and get medical check-ups.
+If it was not for these visits, he says he'd spend most of the time at home watching TV.

 Home care aide Diana chats with Walter while cleaning the floor of his home.